Juliette Peirce

-Juliette Peirce (/ˈpɜrs/; d.
-October 4, 1934) was the second wife of the mathematician and philosopher Charles Sanders Peirce.
+Juliette Peirce (/pɜrs/; died October 4, 1934) was the second wife of the mathematician and philosopher Charles Sanders Peirce.

 History

 Almost nothing is known about Juliette Peirce's life before she met Charles—not even her name, which is variously given as Juliette Annette Froissy or Juliette Pourtalai.
 Some historians believe she was French, but others have speculated that she had a Gypsy heritage (Ketner 1998, p.
 279ff).
 On occasion, she claimed to be a Habsburg princess.
 Scanty facts about her provide only a few possible clues to her past.
 She spoke French, had her own income, had gynecological illnesses that prevented her from having children, and owned a deck of tarot cards said to have predicted the downfall of Napoleon.
 She probably first met Charles in New York City at the Hotel Brevoort's New Year's Eve ball in December 1876.

 Controversy

 Charles Peirce's first wife, Harriet Melusina Fay, had left him in 1875, but he was not divorced from her until 1882.
 Charles and Juliette became close friends and travel companions, and were likely romantically involved before his divorce was official.
 This indiscretion is sometimes said to have cost him his career.
 Peirce had a teaching position at Johns Hopkins University.

 When he was being considered for a permanent post, one of the major American scientists of the day, Simon Newcomb, who apparently did not like Peirce, pointed out to a Johns Hopkins trustee that Peirce, while an employee of the university, had traveled with a woman to whom he was not married.
 The ensuing scandal led to Peirce's dismissal.
 His later applications to many universities for teaching posts were all unsuccessful, and in fact he never again held a full-time permanent position anywhere.
 As a result, Juliette was often blamed for Peirce's failure to reach the eminent social stature his intellect might have commanded.

 There were strains with Peirce's mother Sarah, brother Jem (James Mills Peirce), and most of all his aunt Lizzie, who owned the house in which Sarah and Jem lived, but despite that and strains in the marriage itself, Peirce remained powerfully attached to Juliette.
 In a diary entry for January 6, 1889, Peirce wrote, regarding Juliette's health, "If I should lose her, I would not survive her.
 Therefore, I must turn my whole energy to saving her."
 Except during occasional travels by one or the other, they remained together until his death in 1914, and she never remarried.